-A-Grade or Premium Grade – This is determined by the holes within the stone.
-The fewer holes a slab of Travertine has, the higher the grade.
+A-Grade or Premium Grade – This is determined by the holes in the stone.
+The fewer holes a slab of travertine has, the higher the grade.

-A great benefit to Travertine is that it can be utilized for indoor and outdoor use.
+A great benefit to travertine is that it can be utilized for indoor and outdoor use.
 This works perfect for decorative window sills and especially beneficial for outdoor patio doors.
-Yet, it is important to know which type is good for the outdoors and indoors.
-There are the two types:
+There are two types of travertine, and it’s important to know which is good for indoors and outdoors.

-Tiles – These are best used for indoor use such as thresholds, decorative window sills, soap shelf, and shower caddies.
+Tiles – These are best used for indoor use, such as thresholds, decorative window sills, soap shelves, and shower caddies.

-Pavers – This type is recommended for outdoor use such as enhancing the curb appeal of your establishment with fancy eye-catching window sills and durable thresholds for high traffic entryways.
+Pavers – This type is recommended for outdoor use, such as enhancing the curb appeal of your home or business with fancy eye-catching window sills and durable thresholds for high traffic entryways.

-Finishings is an easy classification and is usually the catalyst in determining what kind of material a builder or contractor may need for their project.
-Here are the options for Travertine finishings:
+Finishes are an easy classification and usually the catalyst in determining what kind of material a builder or contractor may need for their project.
+Here are the options for travertine finishes:

-Tumbled – This is considered the most natural finish as it has no shine and the edges are a bit smooth as if they are worn in appearance.
+Tumbled – This is considered the most natural finish as it has no shine and the edges are a bit smoother as if they are worn in appearance.

 Brushed –This has a rough texture giving an antique look.

-Honed – A honed finishing gives a matte finish, taking away a little bit of the gloss from the surface.
+Honed – A honed finish gives a matte appearance, taking away a little bit of the gloss from the surface.